urol-e5/deep-dive-expression/README.md

 # deep-dive-expression

-Analyzing gene expression and gene/ncRNA coexpression in three species of stony coral.
+Analyzing gene expression, gene/ncRNA coexpression, and interactions with DNA methylation in three species of stony coral.
 This work builds on a completed summary of the ncRNA landscape of these species ([deep-dive](https://github.com/urol-e5/deep-dive)).

 ## Specific sub-efforts